martijnbolt/tau/Content.md

 * Ohad Asor
 * Zennet
 * Old Tau neglected the social side.
+* It was also mistakingly relying on an undecidable logic, while decidability was a main requirement.
 ## [Features](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/)
 * Knowledge market
 * Computational resources market